moda-gov-tw/PETs-Applications/synthetic_data/privacy-preserving_research_data_sharing/README.md

 ```
 python3 example_SD.py
 ```

-## Reference
-Please refer to [here](https://hackmd.io/Wyxi11CrQpelLfnRdoCBtA) for the Chinese version of this documentation.

 ## Disclaimer
 The application listed here only serves as the minimum demonstration of using PETs.
 The source code should not be directly deployed for production use.